What if I told you that you are being watched?

 Perhaps even more important than what parents say to kids is what parents do.
 Here are some challenges for parents:

-Talk to your kids (all ages) about how they feel about their body.
+- Talk to your kids (of all ages) about how they feel about their body.
 All kids make comparisons between their bodies and other kids’ bodies.
-It might be innocent comparisons in first grade (“Sarah has a big tummy”) and more judgmental in eigth grade (“I’m the fattest kid in the class”).
+It might be innocent comparisons in first grade (“Sarah has a big tummy”) and more judgmental in eighth grade (“I’m the fattest kid in the class”).
 Opening up a conversation about this can give you the opportunity to share the important message of accepting all body shapes and sizes.

-Bring up in conversation the fact that of the people we most admire, their body is not typically the source of our inspiration.
+- Bring up in conversation the fact that of the people we most admire, their body is not typically the source of our inspiration.
 Does anyone care whether Rosa Parks had a round tummy?
 Whether Hillary Clinton has cellulite?
-Let’s just say that when a woman’s face someday adorns the $20 bill, I assure you, it won’t be because she had a hot body.
+And when a woman’s face finally adorns the $20 bill, I assure you, it isn't because she had a hot body.

 In the end, your words and actions are not the only things that affect your child’s body image — there are a lot of influences in society, and they will have many experiences that will shape their attitudes about themselves.
 But a mother’s and father’s teachings about appreciating and accepting their own and others’ bodies create an important foundation on which children can stand tall.
 As your child looks in the mirror, they will smile at what they see.